faoroj/Audible-Data-Analysis/README.md

 ## Data Cleaning and Preprocessing

-Raw data is seldom ready for analysis, and this project was no exception.
-Before diving into the exploration, I meticulously cleaned and preprocessed the data, addressing missing values, outliers, and inconsistencies.
-The resulting dataset lays the foundation for robust and meaningful analysis.
+Before beginning exploration, I cleaned and preprocessed the data, addressing missing values/nulls, and inconsistencies, converted the prices from IDR to USD, appropriately split the ratings and stars given into their columns, updated the date formatting, and removed the unnecessary information in the author and narrator columns.

 ## Exploratory Data Analysis (EDA)

 EDA is an essential step in uncovering patterns and relationships within the data.
-Through visualizations, graphs, and statistical summaries, I reveal significant trends and correlations, offering a comprehensive understanding of the international debt landscape.
+I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of the audiobook market overtime.

 ## Insights and Conclusions